JohnCardinal/Hello_World/README.md

 # Hello_World
-I am syarting to undertand how to use hithub a bit more, but this is still a test.
+I am starting to understand how to use github a bit more, but this is still a test.